JKopal101/Jkopal101/README.md

 # Hello, I'm James!

 I'm passionate about technology and problem-solving, with expertise in Cybersecurity, Linux, Python, and SQL.
-I'm currently advancing my skills to transition into a role in Cybersecurity
+I'm currently advancing my skills to transition into a role in Cybersecurity.

 ## 🎯 Objective